ros2/ros2_documentation/source/Tutorials/Content-Filtering-Subscription.rst

     }  // namespace demo_nodes_cpp

-To enable content filtering subscription, applications can set filtering expression and expression parameters in ``SubscriptionOptions`` to describe the requirement and criteria while creating the subscription.
+To enable a content filtering subscription, applications can set filtering expression and expression parameters in ``SubscriptionOptions`` to describe the requirement and criteria while creating the subscription.
 The application can also check if content filtering subscription is enabled on the subscription.

 In this demo, the ``ContentFilteringSubscriber`` node creates the content filtering subscription that receives temperature data only if the temperature data is less than -30.0 or greater than 100.0.